Tabasco: Culture

 Tabasco is host to the boating marathon called the Mundo Maya on the Usumacinta and Grijalva rivers.

 The state has sixteen important museums.
 Most are located in the Villahermosa area but others can be found in Comalcalco, Huimanguillo, Balancán, Emiliano Zapata, Jalpa de Méndez, Jonuta and Teapa.
 These include the Carlos Pellicer Museum (anthropology) Museum of Popular Culture, Museum of History and the La Venta site museum.

-Patron saint days are still popular events in the state, with some of the more notable being San Isidro in Comalcalco and Nacajuca, James the Greater in Chontalpa, Our Lady of the Remedies in Nacajuca, Our Lady of the Assumption in Cupilco, Francis of Asissi in Tamulté de las Sabanas, events related with Lent in Atasta and Tamulté and the Saint Sebastian in Tenosique.
+Patron saint days are still popular events in the state, with some of the more notable being San Isidro in Comalcalco and Nacajuca, James the Greater in Chontalpa, Our Lady of the Remedies in Nacajuca, Our Lady of the Assumption in Cupilco, Francis of Assisi in Tamulté de las Sabanas, events related with Lent in Atasta and Tamulté and the Saint Sebastian in Tenosique.
 There are also notable Carnival celebrations in Pochó, Tenosique and Villahermosa.

 Archaeology

 La Venta was the most important civic-religious center of the Olmec civilization, the first major culture of Mesoamerica.
 The site shows a number of the characteristics of Olmec culture, including depictions of jaguars, colossal heads and images of figures of rotund children.
 The site dates back to about 1000 BC and declined around 400 AD, replaced in importance by San Lorenzo.
 The museum associated with La Venta is in Villahermosa proper, and called Parque Museo de la Venta.
 It contains thirty three major pieces from the site and includes displays about Olmec customs, government, astronomy and writing.
 This park was created in the 1950s by writer Carlos Pellicer to protect the most important pieces of the archeological site.
 There are also exhibits on the flora and fauna of the area.

 Comalcalco is a Maya archeological site near the modern city of the same name, on a bank of the Mezcalapa River.
 While it is not the only Mayan city whose monumental architecture is of adobe brick instead of stone, it is the only one which has had extensive reconstruction, and is open to the public.
 The Mayas here used adobe because of the lack of building stone in the area, instead using the abundant clay and lime extracted from shells.
 The Mayan city developed between 800 and 1100 AD, contemporary with Palenque and Yaxchilan.
 The name of the site comes from Nahuatl and means place of comals (a kind of cooking pan), but its Mayan name was Hoi Chan, which means "cloudy sky".
 The site covers 577 hectares and with a total of 282 structures.
 The main monuments are La Plaza Norte, La Gran Acropolis and the Eastern Acropolis.